vikingeducation/prep_basics/test-yourself-answers.md

 The $PATH variable is an environmental variable in the GNU/Linux and other UNIX-like operating systems that tells _shell_ which directories to search for *executable files* in response to commands issued by a user.

 $PATH dictates the locations within a file tree that contains commands executable within a command line setting
+$PATH dictates the locations within a file tree that contains programms executable by typing commands within a command line setting
 *Contributed by [Jason Barkley](https://github.com/jbarkl3y)* *Contributed by [Dakota Maulding](http://github.com/dakota2mu)*